You can also join our newsletter list to get event updates – email us at firstname.lastname@example.org

 17 November, 2022

-This was a discussion about how we want our society and lives to be in 10 years’ time – to make it easier to get there.
-As the defensive driving instructor said – “Look ahead to where you intend to go, not at the obstacles just in front of you – then you’ll get there more safely.”
+This was a discussion sharing our visions of how we want our society and lives to be in 10 years’ time – to make it easier to get there.

 Following the success of this zoom hui, we may do more interactive hui in the future.